filecoin-project/lotus-docs/content/en/blog/This-Week-In-Lotus-2022/Week34.md

 As stated in the last newsletter, the Lotus team will be at both `FIL Singapore` and `FIL Lisbon`.
 In Lisbon we will host a **Lotus & friends day** on the 2nd of November, and we hope to see many of you there :smile:

 **PSA:** :page_with_curl: For everybody that looks at the Lotus Documentation often, you might have noticed that the top-bar changed a little bit.
-The Developer section in the top navigation has been moved as a sidebar section under the Lotus top navigation.
-In the top navigation we have made space for a Blog section that currently consists of all the This Week in Lotus newsletters.
-[We will updated this Blog section](https://lotus.filecoin.io/blog/) with Lotus events, recaps and more going forward.
+The Developer section in the top navigation is now a sidebar section under the Lotus top navigation.
+In the top-navigation we have made space for a Blog section that currently consists of all the This Week in Lotus newsletters.
+[We will update this Blog section](https://lotus.filecoin.io/blog/) with Lotus events, recaps and more.

 That´s it for the week! **Have a great weekend!** :sunny: